Table of contents

 How to test whether my CTA is effective?

 Another way to assess whether our CTA is effective is to create an A/B test.
-In short, they involve changing one element (the color of our CTA, its content, etc.) and seeing which version brings us better results.
+In short, they involve changing one element (the colour of our CTA, its content, etc.) and seeing which version brings us better results.
 For example, in advertising campaigns, we can easily perform such tests with A/B tests on Facebook or with experiments in Google Ads For website testing, it’s a good idea to use A/B testing applications.
 One of the simpler programs, for example, is Google Optimize

 Summary